November 3, 2022

 Adapt to different screen sizes and Live Activity presentations.
 Live Activities scale to adapt to the screen sizes of different devices.
 Ensure your Live Activity looks great on every device by supplying content at appropriate sizes.
 As you create layouts and assets for various devices and scale factors, use the values listed in Specifications for guidance.

 Consider carefully before using a custom background color and opacity on the Lock Screen.
-If you set a background color or image for Live Activities that appear on the Lock Screen, test colors to be sure they offer enough contrast — especially tint colors in Always On with reduced luminance.
+If you set a background color or image for Live Activities that appear on the Lock Screen, test colors to be sure they offer enough contrast — especially tint colors on Always-On display with reduced luminance.
 Note that you can’t choose a custom background color for Live Activity presentations that appear in the Dynamic Island.
 However, you can apply a custom tint color for text, symbols, and a border that surrounds the Dynamic Island.
 For developer guidance, see Displaying live data with Live Activities.

 Coordinate the corner radius of your content with the corner radius of the Live Activity.
 Margins between content items and the Live Activity edge need to be consistent.
 To ensure that your content looks good within a Live Activity’s rounded corners, use a SwiftUI container to apply the correct corner radius.
 For developer guidance, see ContainerRelativeShape.